themotherfcknbang/prog6212-part-1/README.md

 # prog6212-part-1
 RaceDay — /docs README

-This note documents two deliberate differences between the SQL script (`raceday-schema.sql`) and a literal reading of the ERD (`erd.png`).
+This note documents two deliberate differences between the SQL script (`raceday-schema.sql`) and a literal reading of the ERD (`Prog.pdf`).
 Both are additions made for data integrity, not contradictions of the ERD's structure or cardinality.

 1. ON DELETE NO ACTION on Enrolments.CategoryID (instead of CASCADE)